tonykingnz/hugapi-acme-api/README.md

 > hug -f app.py

-The server will be up in the port 8000 of the localhost (http://localhost:8000/)
+The server will be up in port 8000 of the localhost (http://localhost:8000/)

 ### Built With